ADD CONDITION

 Overdose

 In case of an overdose, contact your local emergency services or go to the nearest hospital.
-It's always better to be safe and get professional assistance if you think you or someone else may have taken too much of a medication.
+Having the medication packaging or information on hand can help medical professionals provide the best care.
+Always remember that when it comes to medications, it’s better to be safe and get help if you have any concerns.

 Pregnancy Use